 Take, or retake if necessary, the LSAT.
 Complete remaining applications.
 Receive notification from CAS that Law School Reports have been mailed to law schools.
 Rank law schools on your list.

 Receive offers of admission.
 Apply for financial aid and scholarships.
 Tour law schools that have offered admission.
-Inform Career Services of admissions offers and which school you have selected.
+Inform the Center for Career & Professional Development of admissions offers and which school you have selected.

 Law School Admission Council